Butanediol/Clash/README.md

 2. Most GUI clients tend to mess up my config file, they don't fully respect my clash config.
 3. Most GUI clients install a service to avoid UAC prompts, convenient but I really don't like having another third-party service running background.
 4. Most GUI clients are ugly (sorry).
 They don't respect platform native design language.
-5. The old [ClashXW](https://github.com/ysc3839/ClashXW) is great, big shoutout to the original author, but it doesn't have a TUN toggle button.
-(And if you don't need a convenient TUN toggle button, it might be better to just use the original ClashXW)
+5. The old [ClashXW](https://github.com/ysc3839/ClashXW) is great, big shoutout to the original author, but it doesn't have a TUN toggle button, nor `hidden` property support.
+(If you don't need these features, it might be better to just use the original ClashXW)

 ## This is not for you if

-1. You don't know what Clash is.
+1. You don't know what Clash/Mihomo is.
-2. You don't know how to use Clash **core**.
+2. You don't know how to use Clash/Mihomo **core**.
 3. You want a fancy GUI client.
 4. You want minimal performance overhead, I am a shit coder, and this is a .NET WPF app after all.